Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 This optimal solution to the LQR problem works for linear dynamics and quadratic cost functions, but unfortunately, the objective function specified for the swarm problem is nonquadratic.
-Fortunately, an iterative LQR can be used for nonlinear dynamics and nonquadratic local cost functions.
+Fortunately, differential dynamic programming can be used for nonlinear dynamics and nonquadratic local cost functions.